-What I thought was going to be a quick one hour visit turned out to be over three hours.
+What I thought was going to be a quick one-hour visit turned out to be over three hours.
 We had reservations in a restaurant and had to move them for later thanks to Discovery Place.

 Recommended Post: Pike’s soda shop Review

-Fun Facts and History for Kids Discovery Place Charlotte
+Fun Facts about Kids Discovery Place Charlotte

 - In 1951, Charlotte Nature Museum opened as one of the first facilities in the southeast focused on bringing families and nature together.